 SNAP outreach sites and events completeness check.

-Host sites have at least information about SNAP but best staff available.
-Harvesters has five people covering 16 counties but Douglas county is a priority.
+Host sites have at minimum information available about SNAP but at best staff available to assist clients with provess.
+Harvesters has five people covering 16 counties but Douglas County is a priority for them.
 WIC clinic doesn’t yet provide assistance but is looking into it.
 Seniors are underserved; contact DC Senior Services and Meals on Wheels.
 Need to train counselors at the Lawrence Community Shelter in outreach.
 Jeremy will meet with the new Haskell president to consider a food pantry there.

 Next steps/ announcements